The placeConstituency · Wales · Electorate 79,033 · 2023 boundaries

 Camrose Jamie Adams537Pembrokeshire IndMay 2022

-Carew Jeffreyston Vanessa Thomas433Pembrokeshire IndMay 2022
+Carew and Jeffreyston Vanessa Thomas433Pembrokeshire IndMay 2022

 East Williamston Jacob John Williams730Pembrokeshire IndMay 2017

-Haverfordwest Castle Thomas Baden Tudor531Pembrokeshire IndMay 2022
+Haverfordwest: Castle Thomas Baden Tudor531Pembrokeshire IndMay 2022

-Haverfordwest Garth Anji Tinley311Pembrokeshire IndMay 2022
+Haverfordwest: Garth Anji Tinley311Pembrokeshire IndMay 2022

-Haverfordwest Portfield Tim Evans436Pembrokeshire IndMay 2017
+Haverfordwest: Portfield Tim Evans436Pembrokeshire IndMay 2017

-Haverfordwest Prendergast Andrew Edwards391Pembrokeshire IndMay 2022
+Haverfordwest: Prendergast Andrew Edwards391Pembrokeshire IndMay 2022

-Haverfordwest Priory David Michael Bryan0Pembrokeshire IndMay 2017
+Haverfordwest: Priory David Michael Bryan0Pembrokeshire IndMay 2017

 Hundleton Steve Alderman348Pembrokeshire IndMay 2022